AnyChart/docs.anychart.com/Gantt_Chart_NEW/Overview.md

 ## Articles

-The first two articles explain how to...
+The first four articles explain how to create Project and Resource charts:

 * [Quick Start (Project)](Quick_Start_\(Project\))
 * [Quick Start (Resource)](Quick_Start_\(Resource\))

-...
-Project and Resouce ... :
 * [Project Chart](Project_Chart)
 * [Resource Chart](Resource_Chart)

-... data and date & time formats:
+Here you can find information about data and date & time formats:
 * [Data](Data)
 * [Date and Time Formats](Date_and_Time_Formats)

-... basic settings:
+This article lists the basic settings of Gantt charts (appearance, splitter position, row height, etc.):
 * [Basic Settings](Basic_Settings)

 The following sections explain how to adjust the main parts of the Gantt chart: